arduino/docs-content/content/hardware/04.pro/boards/portenta-c33/datasheets/datasheet.md

 ### Conflict Minerals Declaration

 As a global supplier of electronic and electrical components, Arduino is aware of our obligations with regards to laws and regulations regarding Conflict Minerals, specifically the Dodd-Frank Wall Street Reform and Consumer Protection Act, Section 1502.
 Arduino does not directly source or process conflict minerals such as Tin, Tantalum, Tungsten, or Gold.
 Conflict minerals are contained in our products in the form of solder, or as a component in metal alloys.
-As part of our reasonable due diligence Arduino has contacted component suppliers within our supply chain to verify their continued compliance with the regulations.
+As part of our reasonable due diligence, Arduino has contacted component suppliers within our supply chain to verify their continued compliance with the regulations.
 Based on the information received thus far we declare that our products contain Conflict Minerals sourced from conflict-free areas.

 ## FCC Caution